R0ckySu/MewtwoMegaEvo/README.md

 sweeping.
 The parameter vector is loaded from external text file within the same config directory.

 Multiple parameter sweeping is also supported by just adding more sweepable parameter information into the list.
-All the specified fields on the list will be updated after each cycle and simulation will restart with the renewed parameter value until finishing the last parameter in the vector.
-But those parameter vectors have to be the same length.
+All the specified fields on the list will be updated after each cycle and simulation will restart with the renewed parameter value.
+But those parameter vectors for the different fields have to be the same length.

 Further, to make multi-dimensional parametric sweeping, each parameter vector (are not necessarily to be the same length) has to be spanned to be n-dimensional grid.
+(Providing matlab function ParamSpan.m for processing multi-dimensional param vector)

 ### Parallelization
 Mewtwo has implemented different levels and strategies of parallelization for various purposes of time-dependent simulations.